SECNetLabUNM/SDN_WMN_SECNet/README.md

 ![Diagram](images/Test_Bed_Layout_2.png)

-To encourage multi-hop communication, we forced our controller into a dead zone where Raspberry Pi 1 cannot directly communicate with the server.
+To encourage multi-hop communication, we forced our controller into a dead zone where Raspberry Pi 1 cannot directly communicate with it.
+Raspberry Pi 1 must talk through Raspberry Pi 2 in order to communicate with the controller.
+Note, because BATMAN is doing routing, you must force the BATMAN nodes to communicate via multi-hop first.